-Listed below are Top 5 tips to help you prevent skin darkening:
+Listed below are the Top 5 tips to help you prevent skin darkening:

 2. Treat skin infections, including acne, and damages correctly.
 When you’re not sure what changes are happening to your skin, ask a medical professional.
 The sooner that you can appropriately get rid of the inflammation, the less risky it is for you to get dark spots.

-3. Practice proper skin care.
-Know your skin type so you can complement it with the right skin care regimen.
+3. Practice proper skincare.
+Know your skin type so you can complement it with the right skincare regimen.
 Be gentle with your skin.
-Don’t rub, don’t prick and don’t scrub vigorously.
+Don’t rub, don’t pick, and don’t scrub vigorously.

 4. Check the products that get into contact with your skin.
 Know what it is you should be looking for in your products as well as the ingredients you should be avoiding.
 Synthetic fragrances, SD Alcohol, denatured alcohol, and artificial dyes are just a handful of the sensitizing ingredients that are often infused in cosmetics and personal care products.
 Steer clear of these most especially when you know that you have sensitive or reactive skin.